pazzer/Wordsmith/Next.md

 ### Inspector
 - [✓] Get expand-all/collapse-all working for inspector's words list.
 - [F] Allow user to filter out words that are already part of the selected group.
-- [F] Allow user to order words list according to alphabet and date-added.
-- [✓] Make inspector resizable.
-- [✓] Implement filter by string.

 ### Sidebar